Salvation By Grace Alone

 The Lord commanded, “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it” (Exodus 20:8-11).

 When a young rich ruler came to Jesus asking, “Good Teacher, what shall I do that I may inherit eternal life?”
 (Luke 10:17), Jesus pointed to obedience to the Ten Commandments: “You know the commandments: ‘Do not commit adultery,’ ‘Do not murder,’ ‘Do not steal,’ ‘Do not bear false witness,’ ‘Do not defraud,’ ‘Honor your father and your mother’ ” (verse 19).
 True faith leads to obedience (Romans 1:5; John 15:14).
-People don’t keep the Law to be saved but because they saved.
+People don’t keep the Law to be saved but because they are saved.

 When people knowingly choose to disobey God’s commands, they fall from grace (1 John 3:4).
 Obedience is the test of discipleship and the work of the Holy Spirit in the heart.
 Jesus said, “If ye love me, keep my commandments” (John 14:15).
 Love should be the motive for obedience.
 Obedience that is motivated by fear is not the ideal kind of obedience (1 John 4:18).